dumpeldown/coinCalc/README.md

 ### Example Usage

 Use the `./run.sh` command to spawn a background process which will write to the `output.csv` file.
 You can keep track of the changes written to the file using the `tail -f output.csv` command.
 Executing the `./stop.sh` command will stop every process containing the command specified behind the first grep statement.
-See the stop.sh file [here.] (https://github.com/dumpeldown/coinCalc/blob/main/stop.sh).
+See the stop.sh file [here.](https://github.com/dumpeldown/coinCalc/blob/main/stop.sh).